 After studying abroad in the spring of 2017 in Granada, Spain, Morgan studied as a research assistant to Dr. Cale Horne for her final two years at Covenant.
 She assisted the department through various research projects such as coding for PKAT, the Peacekeeper Attribute Project.
 She continues to remain involved with PKAT as she recently co-authored an article published in the academic journal International Migration with Dr. Horne.

 Since attending the University of Georgia, Morgan has joined the Human Rights Measurement Initiative on the Civil and Political Rights Metric Team.
-She works alongside her colleagues at UGA, including HRMI co-founder Dr. Chad Clay, on the annual survey HRMI administers amongst human rights experts around the world.
-She is also currently working under the supervision of Dr. Amanda Murdie as she plans for collecting the data necessary for completing her dissertation over the next two years.
+She worked alongside her colleagues at UGA, including HRMI co-founder Dr. Chad Clay, on the annual survey HRMI administers amongst human rights experts around the world.

 Outside of the classroom, you can find Morgan running, drinking coffee at one of her favorite Athens coffee shops, or listening to live music at one of Athens many unique venues.
 She is thankful for the opportunity to continue her graduate career at the University of Georgia alongside such talented faculty and colleagues.